 (notebooks, pencils, laptop, camera) may be used at the study tables.

 - Due to space limitations, reading room seating is only for persons utilizing the

 - If you would like to request scans of any materials, please ask the Archives staff.

 Due to preservation and copyright concerns, not all material can be scanned.

 - Digital photography and personal scanning of material will be permitted at the

 discretion of the Archives staff.

 How to access collections housed in our off-site Archives facility:

-- If you see an item in the catalog marked "Ask Archives," please contact us to place a request.
+- If you see an item in the catalog marked 'Ask Archives,' please contact us at firstname.lastname@example.org to

 - Material requested on Friday will be available the following Monday.